-If you have an iPhone with Apple’s Wallet app installed, you can present your digital boarding pass in seconds.
-Here’s how you can save time and energy by loading your boarding pass on your iPhone’s Wallet app.
+If you have an iPhone with Apple Wallet installed, you can easily present your digital boarding pass without having to fumble through your bag.
+Here’s everything you need to know about adding your boarding pass to Apple Wallet.

 Note: Nearly 70 airports worldwide accept boarding passes via Apple Wallet, but not all of them do.
 Make sure the airports you use support this mobile feature.

 Step 1: Open the email attachment at the bottom of the email.